worldflora/wfo-docs/docs/zotero/index.md

 This is currently experimental to investigate the potential of using Zotero as a bibliography for the World Flora Online Plant List.
 It may grow or be deleted.

 The Library is open for anyone to view.
-If you want membership to interact with the library as part of being a TEN or to contribute please use the link to join.
+If you want membership to interact with the library as part of being a TEN, or to contribute please use the link to join.

 [World Flora Online Library](https://www.zotero.org/groups/5760892/world_flora_online)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

-We seeded the library with literature with doi's extracted from IPNI for names published in 2024.
+## Now

+During Febuary 2025 the library was seeded references names published in 20204, with doi's in the IPNI metadata.

-We are now building on this monthly as part of our IPNI to WFO workflow.
+As of March 2025 we are building the library monthly as part of our IPNI to WFO workflow.
+Every record added to IPNI in the previous month, with a doi, is added to the library.

-For each record added to the WFO backbone from IPNI that has a DOI the literature record is added to library.
-It is also added to the TEN's inbox as a method of making things more findable.
-If we do not have a TEN it is added to the Taxonomic Literature folder for the appropriate each year.
+For each record added library, we place it in the corresponding Taxonomic Expert Network's inbox or if we do not have a TEN it is added to the Taxonomic Literature folder for the appropriate each year.

-The idea is that a TEN will check periodically, review the literature and use the "remove from collection" once it has been seen.
-This acts as the literature has been actioned/reviewed/implimented and literature remain in the library for others.
+The idea is that a TEN will check periodically, review the literature.
+Once a TEN has actioned a reference we think it best to use the "remove from collection" functionality.
+This clears it from the TEN's inbox but keeps the record in the WFO library.

-We hope to expand to Flora's and claissificaiton treatments which will also be added to a TEN's inbox if appropriate.
+We hope to expand to Flora's and claissificaiton treatments in the future.
+These will be added to TEN inboxes like new name literature.

 ### The Future

-We will archive the Library in various output formats and add them to the WFO Plant List and data release.
-This will preserve the data if we or Zotero is no longer supported.
+From the June 2025 WFO Plant List and data relase onwards, we will archive the Library in several output formats (BibTeX, JSON, EndNote XML...) and add these to Zenodo Archive.
+This will preserve the data if we stop using this Library or if Zotero is no longer supported.